apogi/gf-sort-export/readme.txt

 To limit visual clutter, this plugin also removes all disabled subfields from the export list.

+## More Apogi Add-ons

+- **[MailPoet for Gravity Forms](https://apogi.dev/mailpoet-for-gravity-forms):** Adds a MailPoet subscription field to the form editor to seamlessly integrate MailPoet with Gravity Forms.
+Subscribe, unsubscribe, connect custom fields, bulk subscribe through bulk actions and have subscriber insights inside your entry details.
+This add-on does it all.

 == Screenshots ==
 1. Simply drag & drop the fields in the desired order.